-The Board informs and approves Sanlam's strategy as developed by management and ensures that it is aligned to the Group's vision and its value drivers.
-The process that outlines how Sanlam creates value for its stakeholders is explained in detail in the Annual Reporting Suite.
+Sanlam's strategy is reviewed and approved by the Board on an annual basis.
+The Board acknowledges its responsibility to ensure that Sanlam's strategic objectives are aligned to the Group's vision, purpose and values.
+The process that outlines how Sanlam creates value for its stakeholders is explained in further detail in the annual reporting suite.
 The Board provides ongoing oversight and monitors, with the support of its committees, that the Group's strategy is implemented and executed within agreed timelines.
-It also ensures that Sanlam's core purpose, the risks and opportunities that the Company is exposed to, its strategy, its business model, performance and sustainable development are all inseparable in creating value for its stakeholders on a continuous basis.
-The Board is also committed to making sure that Sanlam takes responsibility and accounts for its performance.
-This is being implemented by ensuring that its reports and disclosures are credible and enable stakeholders to make an informed assessment of Sanlam's performance and the execution of its key performance metric, the Return on Group Equity Value (RoGEV) as well as targets against the execution of Sanlam's strategy over the short, medium and long term.

-More details of Sanlam's performance against its strategic objectives are reported in the Annual Reporting Suite.
+It also ensures that Sanlam's core purpose, the risks and opportunities that the Company is exposed to, its strategy, its business model, performance and sustainable development are all inseparable in creating value for all its stakeholders on a continuous basis.
+The Board is also committed to making sure that

+Sanlam takes responsibility and accounts for its performance.
+This is being implemented by ensuring that its reports and disclosures are credible, accurate and enable stakeholders to make an informed assessment of Sanlam's performance and the execution of its key performance metric, the Return on Group Equity Value (RoGEV) as well as targets that were agreed upon over the short, medium and long term.
+More details of Sanlam's performance against its strategic objectives are reported in the annual reporting suite.